levylabpitt/PPMS-Monitor-and-Control/README.md

 # PPMS Monitor and Control

-PPMS Monitor and Control is a program written in LabVIEW to monitor the status of our to PPMS systems.
+PPMS Monitor and Control is a program written in LabVIEW to monitor the status of our two PPMS systems.
 It also provides a UI and API for controlling the magnetic field, temperature, and rotation angle (for the PPMS2 only)

 ## Installation